ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # Introduction

+This document defines the concept of Service & Infrastructure Maps (SIMAP) and outlines associated requirements and use cases.
+It does not specify a modeling approach for SIMAP; references to existing models and modeling languages are provided for informational purposes only.
+While the requirements described herein may require various modeling strategies, the development of such models is outside the scope of this document.

-Service & Infrastructure Maps (SIMAP) is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g., inventory, observability sources, and operational knowledge).
+SIMAP is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g., inventory, observability sources, and operational knowledge).
 It specifically provides an approach to model multi-layered topology and an appropriate mechanism to navigate amongst layers and correlate between them.